 There are a number of solutions to how this coupling may be achieved, and which is preferred will depend both on the scientific importance of the exchanges and the timescales on which they occur and on technical limitations.
-In the "traditional" way of working the models are run independently with a flux of information from adjacent components of the earth system being calculated based on independent and non-interactive models.
-This implies that the winds, precipitation and air temperatures ("forcing") used to drive the exchanges at the ocean's surface do not respond to changes in the ocean conditions themselves.

-The forcing is not calculated on a timestep basis but over a period generally somewhere between an hour and a day.
+In the "traditional" way of working, the models are run independently, with a flux of information from adjacent components of the Earth system being calculated based on independent and noninteractive models.
+This implies that the winds, precipitation, and air temperatures ("forcing") used to drive the exchanges at the ocean's surface do not respond to changes in the ocean conditions themselves.
+The forcing is not calculated on a time step basis but over a period generally somewhere between 1 h and 1 d.
 Forecasts run in this mode are termed forced or one-way coupled.

 Coupled systems exist with varying complexity of exchanges between models.
 For example, a common approach for the coupling of hydrodynamics and sea ice is to run both systems at the same time and exchange information both ways.
 These are termed fully or two-way coupled systems.
-In these two-way coupled systems, the independent models often communicate with each other through an interface code ("coupler") which allows the independent models to operate on different grids and with different timesteps (Larson et al. 2005, Valcke, 2013, Hanke et al. 2016).
-As the number of components interacting with each other increases the flexibility of including a coupler becomes increasingly attractive.
-Figure 1 illustrates the Regional Environmental Prediction system under development in the United Kingdom, with complex exchanges between five different models.
-Part of this unifying frameworkand the most usual approach, is the use of coupling A coupling software creates a computational interface between separate systems that allows the passing of information between them without undue intrusion into the code of the modelling systems.
-This approach is widely used (e.g. Lewis et al., 2018; Pianezze et al., 2022; Wahle et al., 2017) but other approaches exist.
-ECMWF (Wedi et al., 2015) have integrated their various modelling components into a single executable with the passing of information being done internally within the code rather than through a separate coupling software.
-Figure 1 illustrates the Regional Environmental Prediction system under development in the United Kingdom, with complex exchanges between five different models, using three different coupling approaches (Best et al., 2004, Valcke 2005, Bruggeman and Bolding, 2014).
+In these two-way coupled systems, the independent models often communicate with each other through an interface code ("coupler") which allows the independent models to operate on different grids and with different time steps (Larson et al., 2005; Valcke, 2013; Hanke et al., 2016).
+As the number of components interacting with each other increases, the flexibility of including a coupler becomes increasingly attractive.
+A coupling software creates a computational interface between separate systems that allows the passing of information between them without undue intrusion into the code of the modelling systems.
+This approach is widely used (e.g. Lewis et al., 2019a; Pianezze et al., 2022; Wahle et al., 2017), but other approaches exist.
+ECMWF (Wedi et al., 2015) has integrated its various modelling components into a single executable, with the passing of information being done internally within the code rather than through a separate coupling software.
+Figure 1 illustrates the Regional Environmental Prediction system under development in the United Kingdom, with complex exchanges between five different models, using three different coupling approaches (Best et al., 2004; Valcke, 2013; Bruggeman and Bolding, 2014).